 For customers with a solar photovoltaic (PV) system or wind turbine, Xcel Energy currently is not able to transfer the electricity generation data to Portfolio Manager for you.
 Please refer to your Xcel Energy billing statements to access this information.
 Note that Xcel Energy will transfer the gross electricity provided to the site from the grid under the Electric Grid Meter in Portfolio Manager.
 You will need to create an additional Electric Solar Meter or Electric Wind Meter for the onsite generation system and enter the production data for that system with that meter.
 More information can be found at https://www.energystar.gov/buildings/tools-and-resources/portfolio-manager-technical-reference-green-power

 What if I make an error and need to resubmit my building information?

 If your building is already in compliance and you realize you made an error in your submission and need to resubmit information, please call the help center first.
 We must prepare our system to receive your new data, otherwise it will not register.

-Denver Environmental Health (DEH) will review the data submitted for data quality problems, including the following:
+Denver Department of Public Health and Environment (DDPHE) will review the data submitted for data quality problems, including the following:

 DEH will communicate with owners to identify and assist in resolving any errors such as those listed above.

 DEH may assess a maximum civil penalty as is permitted under D.R.MC. § 4-9.
-While DEH has discretion to issue penalties, the goal is to assist owners of covered buildings with successfully benchmarking their energy performance.
-DEH intends to take the following approach to assist owners in complying with the requirements of the Energy Efficiency Program:
+While DDPHE has discretion to issue penalties, the goal is to assist owners of covered buildings with successfully benchmarking their energy performance.
+DDPHE intends to take the following approach to assist owners in complying with the requirements of the Energy Efficiency Program: